Na Gyi: Career

-Political activities
+Activism and exile

-Following the 2021 Myanmar coup d'état, Na Gyi and Paing Phyo Thu were actively participated in anti-coup rallies and utilized social media to denounce the military junta.
-On 17 February 2021, warrant for his arrest was issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the Military Coup and supporting Civil Disobedience Movement (CDM) along with several other celebrities.
-Consequently, Na Gyi and Paing Phyo Thu were forced into hiding to evade capture.
+Following the 2021 Myanmar coup d'état, Na Gyi and Paing Phyo Thu actively participated in anti-coup rallies and utilized social media to denounce the military junta.
+On 17 February 2021, State Administration Council issued a warrant for his arrest under section 505(a) of the Myanmar Penal Code for his public support of the Civil disobedience movement (CDM).
+Consequently, the couple were forced into hiding and eventual exile.

-Na Gyi has been an advocate for the implementation of the Rating System in Myanmar, challenging the country's strict censorship laws.
-This initiative, known as the "Rating System Now" campaign, aimed to promote creative freedom and artistic expression within the Burmese film industry.
-The campaign gained significant support from the Burmese film industry, with many artists and filmmakers rallying behind the cause.
+Prior to his exile, Na Gyi was a leading advocate for the implementation of the Rating System in Myanmar, challenging the country's strict censorship laws.
+This initiative, known as the "Rating System Now" campaign, aimed to promote artistic freedom within the Myanmar film industry.

-Na Gyi founded Artist's Shelter in Mae Sot, Thailand to help and support Myanmar artists in exile in August 2023.
-Recognizing the urgent need for a safe space for artists displaced by the political turmoil, Na Gyi established the organization to provide support, resources, and opportunities for creative expression to Myanmar artists in exile.
-Artist's Shelter provides a safe and supportive environment, enabling artists to continue their work, and advocates for freedom of expression.
+In response to the crisis, Na Gyi founded Artists' Shelter, a legally registered 501(c)(3) non-profit organization.
+It provides safe space, emergency support, and capacity-building programs for displaced Myanmar artists in exile.
+To provide a distribution pipeline for these artists, he simultaneously established 24FM (24 Frames Mozart), an independent pay-per-view streaming platform dedicated to uncensored Myanmar films and freedom of expression.